NyW8/nyw8.github.io/_posts/2019-12-31-list-of-classes-and-descriptions.markdown

 Introduces theories and methods in linguistics.
 Covers semantics, sentence structure, words, and meanings as well as smaller topics relating to other languages.

+### LINA02: Applications of Linguistics
+[Link to course][lina02]

+Continues the theories and methods from LINA01 with a closer focus on how language changes.
+Covers language acquisition, how the brain processes language, and the sociology surrounding it.

 ### LGGA60: Introductory Standard Chinese I
 [Link to course][lgga60]